 Problem 1: Communication Needs to Be More Intentional

 I’m not breaking any news when I say that communication is key to any successful relationship – evidently the American Psychological Association beat me to this non-revelation.

-Learning to develop good communication skills is difficult for any couple, but when you are in a long distance relationship, the distance forces couples to be more intentional about their communication since you don’t have the benefit of visual cues and the distractions of events all around you.
+Learning to develop good communication skills is difficult for any couple, but when you are online dating or in a long distance relationship, the distance forces couples to be more intentional about their communication since you don’t have the benefit of visual cues and the distractions of events all around you.

 Visual cues and body language is an essential part to any communication.
 We do this to figure out if our significant other is bored, happy, angry, or having doubts about the relationship.

 In fact, according to a well cited study by Albert Mehrabian (who studied how people decide if they like each other), only 7% of our communication comes through words.